paulmassen/scherzo/README.md

 ![Vue Calendrier](calendarview4.gif)

-Artists have their own page.
+Artists view which list the personal datas, upcoming and past concerts.
 Info sheets can be exported to word documents.
 ![Vue Calendrier](artistview.gif)